ahkam-alhar/task-manager/README.md

 **Note: Table Create query below**

-CREATE TABLE task ( id BINARY(16), task VARCHAR(255) NOT NULL, priority TINYINT, status TINYINT, timestamp VARCHAR(255), PRIMARY KEY(id) );
+> CREATE TABLE task ( id BINARY(16), task VARCHAR(255) NOT NULL, priority TINYINT, status TINYINT, timestamp VARCHAR(255), PRIMARY KEY(id) );

 ### 6. Run the project

 Easily build and run the project using Java IDE.

-If you can't run the project using IDE, please use the below command to run the project.
+If you can't run the project using IDE, please use the below command to create jar and run the project.

-`mvn spring-boot:run`
+##### 1. Create .jar file

+`./mvnw package` for MACOS
+`mvnw package` for Windows

+##### 2. Run app using: java -jar

+Jar file will be generated inside the target folder.
+Move to target folder and run below command

+`java -jar task-manager-0.0.1-SNAPSHOT.jar`

 ***Enjoy the Project!!!***